 Under normal circumstances, claiming through the CICA scheme has a 2 year limit from the date the assault was reported to the police.
 There are, however, situations where the time limit can be waived by the CICA, so it’s important to call us and discuss.

-|Historic sexual abuse claim via CICA Please call to discuss
+|Historic sexual abuse claim via CICA

+When seeking sexual assault compensation through the CICA, it’s important to report the incident to the police as the CICA need a police crime reference number to start the claim.
 Again, the 2-year time limit can be ignored in some instances of child sexual abuse claims so please contact us prior to speaking with the CICA as our specialists understand the scheme fully.

 For further information please read these other useful articles: